9 Sep 2024

 Barbara Malimali Photo: Facebook / Ariela Zibiah

-In a statement, Leung said Puleiwai - who resigned later on the same day Malimali was detained, stating that she would "not be able to work in that institution when we know that a suspect is there" - was "legally obliged" to advise him of FICAC's activities.
+In a statement, Leung said Puleiwai - who resigned later on the same day Malimali was detained, stating that she would "not be able to work in that institution when we know that a suspect is there" - was "legally obliged" to advise him of the activities on FICAC.

 "This matter is particularly sensitive since Ms Puleiwai was herself an applicant for the position of commissioner.
 She was unsuccessful," Leung said in a statement.